chen-jy/feature-finder-ion-mobility/README.md

 python im_binning.py --infile sample --outfile im --outdir run2 --num_bins 10 --peak_pick
 ```

-**cmp_features**: compares features in four featureXML files (intended to compare features found by im_binning, OpenMS's FeatureFinderCentroided, baseline, and the source file's corresponding .tsv file).
+**cmp_features**: compares features in four featureXML files (intended for features found by im_binning, OpenMS's FeatureFinderCentroided, baseline, and the source file's corresponding .tsv file).
 Thresholds in the RT and m/z dimensions are used to determine "similarity", and the number of intersecting features is found.

 Some arguments:
 - found: the featureXML file produced by im_binning